Open in The Food App

 Ingredients

-British Pork (95%), Sugar, Cornflour, Honey Powder (Maltodextrin, Honey), Salt, Garlic Powder, Onion Powder, Fennel Seeds, Beetroot Powder, Soya Sauce (Water, Soya Beans, Wheat, Salt), Stabiliser: Guar Gum; Star Anise, Maltodextrin, Cinnamon Powder, Colour: Paprika Extract; Clove, Black Pepper, Flavouring (Coconut Oil, Flavouring preparation, Flavouring substance, Ethanol). <br>Packaged in a protective atmosphere
+British Pork (91%), Water (4.0%), Sugar, Salt, Cornflour, Honey Powder (Maltodextrin, Honey), Glucose Syrup, Garlic Powder, Onion Powder, Fennel Seeds, Beetroot Powder, Soya Sauce (Water, Soy beans (Soya), Wheat, Salt), Stabiliser: Guar Gum; Star Anise, Maltodextrin, Cinnamon Powder, Colour: Paprika Extract; Antioxidants: Sodium Citrate, Sodium Ascorbate; Rapeseed Oil, Preservative: Sodium Acetate; Clove, Black Pepper, Flavouring. <br>Packaged in a protective atmosphere

 Nutritional information